easypizi/FE-System-Design/README.md

 # Front-End System Design Playbook (React + Vite)

 This repository is a hands-on playbook to learn and practice front-end system design.
 It focuses on React with Vite for client-side development and references SSR options where appropriate.
-All materials are in English.
 Code snippets are illustrative and may not be runnable out of the box.

 ## What you will find
 - A lightweight framework for structuring system design answers: RADIO+ (Requirements → API/Data → Interface → Operations → Risks/Trade-offs → Observability/Testing → Checklists)
 - Modular guides with diagrams, decision trees, and checklists
-- Self-contained examples in TypeScript/TSX or pseudocode with English-only comments
+- Self-contained examples in TypeScript/TSX or pseudocode
 - Case studies (news feed, chat, e-commerce) showing end-to-end choices

 ## Start here